 As with some commercially available carbapenems, oral sulopenem and sulopenem are not active against organisms expressing a resistance mechanism mediated by enzymes known as carbapenemases.
 Although occurrence of this resistance mechanism is currently uncommon, we cannot predict whether carbapenemase-mediated resistance will become widespread in regions where we intend to market sulopenem if it is approved.
-The use of carbapenems or penems in areas with drug-resistant infections or in countries with poor public health infrastructures, or the potentially extensive use of oral sulopenem or sulopenem outside of controlled hospital settings or in the community, could contribute to the rise of resistance.
-In addition, prescribers may be less likely to prescribe oral sulopenem and sulopenem if they are concerned about contributing to the rise of antibiotic resistance.
-If resistance to oral sulopenem or sulopenem becomes prevalent, or concerns about such resistance are strong, our ability to generate revenue from oral sulopenem and sulopenem could suffer.
+The use of carbapenems or penems in areas with drug-resistant infections or in countries with poor public health infrastructures, or the potentially extensive use of ORLYNVAHTM or sulopenem outside of controlled hospital settings or in the community, rise of antibiotic resistance.
+In addition, prescribers may be less likely to prescribe ORLYNVAHTM and sulopenem if they are concerned about contribute to the rise of CORLYNVAHTM or sulopenem becomes prevalent, or concerns about such resistance are strong, our ability to generate revenue from ORLYNVAHTM and sulopenem could suffer.